Sowhat999/Mapping_Car_Club_Locations/README.md

 Unsurprisingly, the local authorities with the highest number of available vehicles are in London.
 Wandsworth has the most, with 386 vehicles.
 There are however areas outside of London with a high number of vehicles, suggesting that car clubs are also popular in these areas.
 Edinburgh, with 211 car club vehicles, contains the most of London.
 All vehicles are belong to Enterprise Car Club.
 Bristol and Brighton and Hove also appear to be popular for car club use, with 130 and 128 vehicles respectively.
-The following table displays the five local authorities outside of London with the most car club vehicles.
+The table below displays the five local authorities outside of London with the most car club vehicles.
+The local authority level data is stored in [car_clubs_lad.csv](https://github.com/CaitlinChalk/Mapping_Car_Club_Locations/blob/master/data/wrangled/car_clubs_lad.csv).

 | Local Authority       | Number of car club vehicles | Operators  |
 |:---------------------:|:-----------------------:|:----------:|